Water Main Extension Policy, Procedures and Requirements

 a.
 Hydrants shall be installed in accordance with the District’s details and shall be located on the same side of the street as the water main.
 The District’s standard hydrant detail shall be incorporated onto the Applicant’s construction drawings.

 c.
-Hydrants shall be spaced in commercial areas so that a 250 foot radius from each hydrant completely covers all property in the proposed commercial area, as well as adjacent commercial areas.
+Hydrants shall be spaced in commercial areas so that a 250 foot run along the road from each hydrant completely covers all property in the proposed commercial area, as well as adjacent commercial areas.

 d.
-The number and spacing of hydrants shall be as endorsed by the Portsmouth Fire Department.
+The exact number and location of hydrants shall be as determined by the District.

 f.
 A gate valve shall be provided for each hydrant.